RicardoCQB/lieb-revoice-festival/README.md

 # lieb-revoice-festival

-2d game platformer made with Java and LITIengine.
+2d game platformer made with Java and LITIengine [@gurkenlabs](https://github.com/gurkenlabs).

 It's about this singer who is trying to find his microphone as he runs along the levels in a music festival camp.